webdesigns23/flask-sqlalchemy-object-serialization-technical-lesson/README.md

 ## Introduction

-In this lesson, we'll use learn how to use `marshmallow` to serialize a Python object.
+In this lesson, we'll learn how to use `marshmallow` to serialize a Python object.
 While there are different formats for data serialization, we will primarily serialize a Python object to either a dictionary or a JSON-encoded string.